CaoAssignments/cse11-fa22-pa7-critter-starter/README.md

     * Otherwise, if the opponent is a Lion, Feline, or a Leopard, the Ocelot will SCRATCH.
 If not, the Ocelot will POUNCE. **NOTE: This takes place in `generateAttack(String opponent)`**

 ### Elephant extends Critter
 * **Variables**: Elephants share an int goalX and int goalY coordinate (make them protected, not private).
-An Elephant also has a Random object used to generating random ints when picking new goal coordinates.
-This Random object is an instance variable, not a static variable.
+An Elephant also inherits a `Random` object used to generating random ints when picking new goal coordinates.
     * **Hint**: Look at the modifier for goalX and goalY.
 What does that mean about all Elephant objects?
 * **No-arg constructor**: The string representation of Elephant is “El”.
-The random object must be initialized.
 The very first goalX and goalY should be (0,0).
 * **Override `getColor()`**: Elephants are GRAY.
 * **Override `getMove()`**: Elephants are sensible creatures and know that they are safer if they move in herds.
 Because of this, Elephants have a precise movement pattern.
     * All elephants move towards the shared `goalX` and `goalY` coordinate in the simulation.
 Each Elephant moves towards their goal in the axis in which they are **further from their goal**.
 So if an Elephant is further from its goal in the x-axis, it would move EAST or WEST depending on the location of their goal and their current location.
 When an Elephant is  further from its goal in the y-axis, an Elephant would move NORTH or SOUTH.
 If the distances are **equal**, choose to move on either the x or y-axis (but be consistent with your choice - always choose x or always choose y).